glmess/uol/Research-context.md

 ## Research context

-Microservices are architecture style for building applications that has grown in popularity as many organizations are moving away from the tradional approach of building, deploying and maintaining applications as a single entity also known as monilithic applications.
+Microservices are an architecture style for building applications that has grown in popularity as many organizations are moving away from the tradional approach of building, deploying and maintaining applications as a single entity also known as monolithic applications.
 This perhaps explains why the amount of research on microservices has also increased in the past four to five years.
 With the amount of knowledge such research has and is continuing to generate, it opens up opportunities for researchers to conduct systematic litterature surveys with the aim to finding answers to questions that stemmed from current knowledge gap on microservices paradigm.
 One such gap that exists is the lack of a taxonomy for defining, classifying and selecting microservices for building application to fufill given end-users requirements.

 This research aims to producing such taxonomy.
 To do so will require answering a number research questions outlined in the next section.